awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

       ]
   }
   ```
-+ **AWSElasticBeanstalkService** – Grants permissions for Elastic Beanstalk to update environments on your behalf to perform managed updates\.
++ **AWSElasticBeanstalkService** – Grants permissions for Elastic Beanstalk to update environments on your behalf to perform managed platform updates\.

   ```
   {